Florida Drugged Driving Accident Lawyer

 Drugged driving is an affirmative act.
 It is something a driver chooses to do.
 A Florida driver does not have to be convicted of DUI to have been drug-impaired and responsible for a drugged driving car accident.
 A driver under the influence of illegal or prescription drugs simply lacks the ability to safely control their vehicle and can cause accidents that injure or kill others.

-The drugged driving attorneys of Philip DeBerard, Injury Attorney, are dedicated to helping people in Florida who have sustained losses because of someone driving under the influence of drugs.
+Best-rated drugged driving lawyer Philip DeBerard is dedicated to helping people in Florida who have sustained losses because of someone driving under the influence of drugs.
 If you or a loved one has been injured because of drug-impaired driving, or you have lost a loved one in a car accident caused by a drug-impaired driver, you may have a right to compensation for your injuries and losses.

-Since 1975, the car accident lawyers of Philip DeBerard, Injury Attorney, have investigated the circumstances of thousands of auto accidents on behalf of clients in South Florida and have offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens and West Palm Beach.
-If you’ve been hurt, Philip DeBerard is on your side.
+Since 1975, top personal injury lawyer Philip DeBerard has investigated the circumstances of thousands of auto accidents on behalf of clients in South Florida and has offices in Stuart, Port St. Lucie, Vero Beach, Okeechobee, Palm Beach Gardens, and West Palm Beach.
+If you’ve been hurt, experienced attorney Philip DeBerard is on your side.